 Update: Apparently the pictures in this post have upset some people.
-Even though there is no identifying information; no call letters, no company name, no location given certain folks have been putting a lot of pressure on the guy I work for.
+Even though there is no identifying information; no call letters, no company name, and no location given certain folks have been putting a lot of pressure on the guy I work for.
 I do not want to make any problems for him, so I removed the pictures.
 After all, the last thing we would want to do is acknowledge there is a problem.
 The commentary stays.

 Well, we have returned from our semi-vacation.
 Sumat to do with the other side of the family; a road trip to Canton, Oklahoma, a brief study on mineral rights, then a family reunion.
-On the return home, several side trips to interesting things like the Abraham Lincoln museum in Springfield, Illinois and the Gateway Arch in Saint Louis.
+On the return home, several side trips to interesting things like the Abraham Lincoln museum in Springfield, Illinois, and the Gateway Arch in Saint Louis.
 We also stopped in Springfield to see Santa Anna’s leg, which seems to be generating some controversy of late.
-I do not like to announce such things ahead of time because it seems like an invitation for a house break in.
+I do not like to announce such things ahead of time because it seems like an invitation for a house break-in.

 But, all good things come to an end, so back to work it is.

 A transmitter site for a group of stations not too far from here.